The breakaway plan, also called the stairstep breakaway compensation plan is the oldest of all network marketing compensation plans.

 This makes it difficult for distributors to recruit close friends and family into their organization.
 Fortunately, the days of focusing on recruiting friends and family are almost over.
 Click here to learn more about this.

 When any of the distributors advances to the same level as you, the differential commission for you becomes zero.

 You will earn nothing from that distributor’s group volume.

-The breakway plan almost forces distributors to keep on sponsoring new ones.
-Theorotically, if you are not good at recruiting, you may end up remaining alone in your organisation should the few distributors that you sponsored reach breakaway status.
+The breakaway plan almost forces distributors to keep on sponsoring new ones.
+Theoretically, if you are not good at recruiting, you may end up remaining alone in your organization should the few distributors that you sponsored reach breakaway status.

 The need to keep on sposoring frontline distributors contributes heavily to this.
 As a result new distributors are left to fend for themselves too early in their careers.

 It is hard for many to understand and even harder to try and explain it to prospects